Rhugved-Kale/Food-Cuisine-Analysis/README.md

 -> Result: Get the name of the dish, its composing ingredients and its recipe!<br><br>

-I just Googled images of a Lasagna -> right click -> copy image address -> paste the link in the textbox
+I just Googled images of Lasagna -> right click -> copy image address -> paste the link in the textbox
 ![image](https://github.com/Rhugved-Kale/Food-Cuisine-Analysis/assets/86423298/07393aa8-815f-4b9d-a59f-db5482b335a3) <br>

 Double boom!
 (It might suggest multiple recipes based on its predictions)<br>